ExecutivePro User Guide

 How do we build an employee profile?

-command along with any particulars that you want to include in the input format specified below.
+The first step is to add a new employee using the add command along with any particulars that you want to include in the input format specified below.

 Upon successfully adding a new employee, ExecutivePro will then keep track of the new employee profile in the

-database, and you are free to access and modify the particulars later on with the edit
+database, and you are free to access and modify the particulars later on with the edit command.

 However, this function could fail (and ExecutivePro does not add the employee), if: